 I’ve read tales of woe from people whose partners supposedly stopped logging into Second Life, but were really still online using another avatar.
 These ghosts found other romantic interests, but instead of ending things properly they just set up new virtual lives.

 I get it.
 Some people see Second Life as a game and the people in it as little more than NPCs.
 On my social media feed, some say they “play” Second Life.
-I facepalm every time I read that but usually don’t say anything.
 (It’s a virtual world, not a game; but that’s another article!)
 And yet, many behave this way in “real life” too.
-Celeb example: Meghan Markle.
-SL being a virtual world doesn’t quite excuse it.

 Here’s the irony.
-As hurtful as ghosting can be to a person, they usually come to grips with the situation and move on from it eventually.
-Then, just as they do, (drumroll) … the ghost returns!
-It doesn’t always happen but in many cases that Casper comes back around.
+As hurtful as ghosting can be, a person usually comes to grips with the situation and moves on.
+Then, just as they do, (drumroll) … guess who returns?
+It doesn’t always happen but in many cases, that ghost comes back.

 Why?
 Maybe things didn’t work out with their new friend or romantic interest.
 Maybe they’re bored and think you’ll always be there to be nice to them.
 Or maybe – just maybe they need you for something.
-You benefit them in some way, and they want to keep you sweet.
-So they interact with you – to an extent.
+You benefit them somehow, and they want to keep you sweet.
+So they interact with you to an extent.
 Not the way they used to, but enough to keep you on board.
-Those wacky psychologists have a name for this too: BREADCRUMBING.
+Psychologists have a name for this too: BREADCRUMBING.

 The other time – well, I’ll refrain from sharing the details, but let’s just say I was older than 13!
-It wasn’t even a boyfriend who ghosted me but I still felt it; so I have a lot of sympathy for others in similar situations.
+It wasn’t even a boyfriend who ghosted me but it still hurt; so I have sympathy for others in similar situations.

 I want to encourage those who are hurting.
-Unless you did something awful, having the person who ghosted you out of your life is probably best.
+Unless you did something awful, having the ghost out of your life is probably best.
 But to give the benefit of the doubt, think about it this way.
 That ghost may not realize how their behavior hurts others.
 They may even believe they’re being kinder by not having a proper talk about whatever situation they were unhappy with.
-Or, and this is a possibility, they could just care more about avoiding conflict than whether they hurt you or not.
+Or, and this is likely, they care more about avoiding conflict than whether they hurt you or not.

 So, what do you do if the ghost comes back?
 Be kind to them, I say!
-I’m a believer in the golden rule.
-However, guard your heart, because if they ghosted you once without apology or explanation, they’ll likely do it again.
+I believe in the golden rule.
+However, guard your heart, because if this person ghosted you once without apology or explanation, they’ll likely do it again.